Breaking news: Men are not invincible

 Go to the doctor.
 I cannot stress this enough.
 Whether you’re middle-aged, a Millennial, or in your third act, checkups keep you informed about what’s going well (and not so well) with your cholesterol, blood pressure, and blood levels, among other things.
 Some health conditions may not have symptoms, so regular doctor visits can identify issues early and you can tackle them before they become a real problem.

 Don’t ignore your body.
-If your body feels different it usually does, pay attention!
+If something doesn’t feel right, pay attention!
 Physical signs – everything from pain, shortness of breath, excessive thirst, even problems with urination – are your body’s way of telling you that something is up.
 Again, the goal is prevention.
 It’s a lot easier (and less expensive) to fix something if you catch it early on.

 Speak up when you’re feeling down.
 Here’s the thing.
 Men commit suicide nearly four times more frequently than women because symptoms of depression or other mental health issues are more likely to go undiagnosed and untreated.
 Contrary to popular belief, it’s not just about feelings – it’s about how the brain’s chemistry affects you emotionally and physically.
 When you’re not feeling yourself, tell someone you trust and get the help you need.